Vector dark matter production from catalyzed annihilation: Kinetic equilibrium before DM freeze-out

-As pointed out in Ref.~\cite{Xing:2021pkb}, it is not easy to keep DM scattering with the thermal bath at a temperature as low as $T_f\sim m_X/1000$.
-The reason is that the couplings leading to DM annihilation are usually the same as the ones leading to scattering.
-If they are required to be small enough to decouple early ($T>T_c\sim m_X/16$), they should be very small.
-On the other hand, such a small coupling also suppresses the annihilation cross section of the scattering processes, and thus the annihilation rate of scattering quickly fall behind the Hubble expanding rate.
-In our model, the annihilation processes of DM to SM is mediated by Higgs-portal, and thus the scattering rate of DM with the thermal bath is extremely suppressed at $T_f\sim m_X/1000\sim1$~GeV.
+As pointed out in Ref.~\cite{Xing:2021pkb}, it is not easy to keep DM in kinetic equilibrium (KE) with the thermal bath at a temperature as low as $T_f\sim m_X/10^3$.
+The reason is that the couplings corresponding to DM annihilation are usually the same as the ones leading to scattering.
+If the catalyst particle is required to decouple early ($T>T_c\sim m_X/16$), the corresponding coupling should be very small.
+On the other hand, a tiny coupling also suppresses the reaction rate of scattering processes, and thus the scattering rate may quickly fall behind the Hubble expansion rate.
+In previous sections, the annihilation processes of DM to SM particles are mediated by Higgs bosons, whose couplings are set to be as small as $\xi_{X}\sim\xi_{Z'}\lesssim10^{-4}$, and thus the scattering rate of DM with the thermal bath is also extremely suppressed in late time.

+In the following discussion, we will discuss two ways for keeping DM in KE until freeze-out.
+One way is to consider a stronger Higgs-portal coupling, and the other way is to couple the DM with a thermal Axion-Like Particle (ALP) $\eta$ during the catalyzed annihilation era.